 Align Technology Purchases with Business Objectives

 IT procurement becomes more strategic when decisions are made within a broader context.
-A company planning to move most of its operations to the cloud within the next 12 months shouldn’t spend heavily on additional on-premise servers.
-Similarly, if cybersecurity is a company-wide focus, then security and compliance features should be top priorities during the vendor selection process.
+A company planning to move most of its operations to the cloud within the next 12 months shouldnโt spend heavily on additional on-premise servers.
+Similarly, if cybersecurity for small business is a company-wide focus, then security and compliance features should be top priorities during the vendor selection process.

-Keeping a clear line between your purchases and your priorities makes it easier to justify spending and spot waste.
+Keeping a clear line between your purchases and your priorities makes it easier to justify spending and spot waste, ensuring the IT procurement strategy is on point.

 Develop a Consistent Procurement Process